On $\{k\}$-Roman graphs: complexity of recognition and the case of split graphs: Characterizing suns and their complements

 \begin{observation} Let $t\ge 3$ and let $(K,I)$ be the split partition of~$S_{t}$.
 Then, its complement $\overline{S_{t}}$ is a graph strongly compatible with a $(t-2)$-uniform hypergraph with vertex set~$K$. \end{observation}

-The $(t-2)$-uniform hypergraph from \Cref{obs:cosun} has $t$ vertices and, hence, can only have a perfect matching if $t$ is a multiple of $t-2$.
-Since this is not the case for any $t\ge 5$, \Cref{obs:cosun} and \Cref{thm:k-Roman} imply that for all $t\ge 5$, the graph $\overline{S_{t}}$ is not $\{t-2\}$-Roman (and, hence, also not $\{k\}$-Roman for any $k\ge t-2$, by \Cref{obs:decreasing-k}).
+The $(t-2)$-uniform hypergraph from \zcref{obs:cosun} has $t$ vertices and, hence, can only have a perfect matching if $t$ is a multiple of $t-2$.
+Since this is not the case for any $t\ge 5$, \zcref{obs:cosun} and \zcref{thm:k-Roman} imply that for all $t\ge 5$, the graph $\overline{S_{t}}$ is not $\{t-2\}$-Roman (and, hence, also not $\{k\}$-Roman for any $k\ge t-2$, by \zcref{obs:decreasing-k}).
 In the next theorem, we strengthen this observation by showing that, for integers $k\ge 2$ and $t\ge 3$, the graph $\overline{S_{t}}$ is $\{k\}$-Roman if and only if $k = 2$ and $t\in \{4,5\}$.

 \begin{theorem} For every integer $t\ge 3$, the following holds. \begin{enumerate} \item The graph $\overline{S_{t}}$ is a \rg{} if and only if $t\in\{4,5\}$. \item The graph $\overline{S_{t}}$ is not a $\{k\}$-Roman graph for any $k\ge 3$. \end{enumerate} \end{theorem}